The Art of Mandala – An Artistic Road Towards Enlightenment

 The actual construction of the mandala is the last phase of ritual preparation.
 First, monks snap the dry cord or wisdom thread.
-Next the deities and their consorts are invoked and dissolved into the string.
+Next, the deities and their consorts are invoked and dissolved into the string.
 The monks twist out the cord of five different colored threads that symbolize the wisdom-knowledge of each of the five Buddhas.

-At this point the coloring of the mandala begins.
+At this point, the coloring of the mandala begins.
 The master sprinkles the first line, the east wall of the mind mandala.
 Four monks slowly shape the whole mandala starting from the center.
 For sprinkling, they use fine tools, such as tubular funnels.
 As a visual aid, the monks employ iconometric handbooks that depict the most important figures and ornaments.
-The colors for the mandala can come from natural sand of the Himalayas, mixed with pigments such as yellow ochre, charcoal, or red sandstone.
+The colors for the mandala can come from the natural sand of the Himalayas, mixed with pigments such as yellow ochre, charcoal, or red sandstone.
 Monks can also use flower pollen, powdered roots, or bark as coloring agents.

 Deconstruction of a Mandala